rebleo/programming4artists/README.md

 ## MEDIUM: Programming 4 Artists, Spring 2018
 #### January 31 - May 23, 2018 | City College, DIAP

 This course is an introduction to the fundamentals of computer programming through the lens of visual culture and networked media.
-Through in class demonstrations, exercises and project assignments, class participants will learn the basics of JavaScript and HTML through the [p5.js] (https://p5js.org/ ) framework.
+Through in class demonstrations, exercises and assignments, class participants will learn the basics of JavaScript and HTML through the [p5.js](https://p5js.org/ ) framework.
 Weekly readings, in class slide decks and discussions will consider a myriad of artistic disciplines in relationship to emerging interactive media.

 ##### About
 * The City College of New York, MFA in Digital & Interdisciplinary Art Practice
 * B2050-2080 || Wednesdays 2:00 pm - 4:50pm || Shepard Hall, 408
-* rebecca (marks) leopold, email: rebeccaleopold@gmail.com - Office hours after class or by appointment.
+* rebecca (marks) leopold, email: Rebecca.Leopold@qc.cuny.edu - Office hours after class or by appointment.
 * [Course Website](http://github.com/rebleo/programming4artists)
 * [Course Wiki](https://github.com/rebleo/programming4artists/wiki)
 ___